 Heritage Park.
 This community folk art tells the story of the clearing, dismantling, transportation,

 and rebuilding of the barn by the community.

 The Viking Saga of Ebbe Skamelsson is very important to the Swedish village of Unnaryd.
 This

 community folk art was created in the Bonad Museum, in the Heritage Park by many members of the

 The Ilam Story

-now on semi-permeant display in the Church of the Holy Cross, Ilam in the Staffordshire Peak District.
+The Ilam Story now on semi-permanent display in the Church of the Holy Cross, Ilam in the Staffordshire Peak District.